Enroll now and enjoy three months of online group critiques of your work with course creator Mark Mitchell and special guest critiquers. Home Heads

 picture's problems before they torpedo your story scenes.
 (Session

-How to showcase your work and market yourself in a changing publishing environment.
+Showcase your work and navigate your way in a changing publishing environment.

 2.)
 How to know when you're ready to show.